LycorisDev/c_game_cimmerian/README.md

 - maps/olafur/\* (recommended entry "mus.map"):
 The Olafur level is a museum where each painting leads to another mini-world.
-Besides the "Cimmerian" mini-world, which stems from my test level, the choice of elevator music, and an easter egg accessible from the elevator, the level has been entirely designed by Hellchauffo ([Figma](https://www.figma.com/proto/UshKwYvv5vY0WgejO4WXR2/Workflow?node-id=82-974) and [GitHub](https://github.com/Lucie-Kin)), a friend of mine.
-She is behind the concept, the map layouts, the sprites, the textures, the presence of music and the choice of tracks.
+It has been designed by Hellchauffo, ([Figma](https://www.figma.com/proto/UshKwYvv5vY0WgejO4WXR2/Workflow?node-id=82-974) and [GitHub](https://github.com/Lucie-Kin)), a friend of mine.
+She is behind the concept, the map layouts, the sprites, the textures and the choice of music tracks.
 This has been quite the undertaking and I thank her for this work.
 This level was designed in the context of a school project we worked on together, a pseudo-3D game as well, and she allowed me to keep Olafur for my personal project.
-This comes in quite handy, as now I have a level to showcase what the game is capable of.
+This comes in quite handy, as I have now a level to showcase what the game is capable of.
+As for my contribution to Olafur, I've picked the elevator music, the sound effects, and added an easter egg accessible from the elevator (and through your keyboard).

 ## Commands